 Fire Performance and Composite Metal Deck

-Whilst composite metal deck will help slow down the spread of flames and smoke in the event of a fire, it is not regarded as a fire barrier in isolation.
+Whilst composite metal flooring will help slow the spread of flames and smoke in the event of a fire, it is not regarded as a fire barrier in isolation.

 When quoted, fire performance ratings are based on the complete composite concrete floor slab and take into consideration the following: